Pfizer, Novartis lead pharma spending spree on gene therapy production

 (Reuters) - Eleven drugmakers led by Pfizer and Novartis have set aside a combined $2 billion to invest in gene therapy manufacturing since 2018, according to a Reuters analysis, in a drive to better control production of the world’s priciest medicines.

-The full scope of Novartis’ $500 million plan, revealed to Reuters in an interview with the company’s gene therapy chief, has not been previously disclosed.
-It is second only to Pfizer, which has allocated $600 million to build its own gene therapy manufacturing plants, according to filings and interviews with industry executives.
+The full scope of Novartis’ (NOVN.S) $500 million plan, revealed to Reuters in an interview with the company’s gene therapy chief, has not been previously disclosed.
+It is second only to Pfizer (PFE.N), which has allocated $600 million to build its own gene therapy manufacturing plants, according to filings and interviews with industry executives.

 Gene therapies aim to correct certain diseases by replacing the missing or mutated version of a gene found in a patient’s cells with healthy copies.
 With the potential to cure devastating illnesses in a single dose, drugmakers say they justify prices well above $1 million per patient.